Trump to blame for death of woman trampled in Capitol riot, family member says | Politics

 Under the 25th Amendment, a president can be forcibly removed from power if the vice president and a majority of cabinet members agree that the president is unfit for office.
 Democratic leaders in Congress have called for immediate impeachment proceedings if Vice President Mike Pence and Trump's Cabinet fail to seek to remove Trump from power.
 Washington, DC, police on Thursday said that three other civilians were killed in the rioting on Wednesday.

-Ashli Babbitt, 35, died of a gunshot wound in a shooting by Capitol Police being investigated by DC police.
+Ashli Babbitt, a 35-year-old California native, was shot by a Capitol Police officer in an incident that DC police are investigating.
 Babbitt, a U.S. Air Force veteran, had embraced far-fetched right-wing conspiracy theories, according to her social media activity.
-OTHER DEATHS
+New video https://twitter.com/bellingcat/status/1347428500530204674 of the moments leading to Babbitt's shooting emerged on Friday, showing a plainclothes officer fire in a chaotic scene as Babbitt attempted to enter the Speaker's Lobby outside the House of Representatives chamber through a smashed glass partition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)